Advancing Transformer Architecture in Long-Context Large Language Models: A Comprehensive Survey: Efficient Attention

 \textbf{Kernelized Approximation}.
-Except for relying on low-rankness prior, some works offer approximation based on generalized kernelizable attention shown in Eq.\ref{eq: factorization_attention}, where the kernel function $\mathcal{K}(\cdot,\cdot): \domain{d}\times \domain{d}\rightarrow R_+$ is applied row-wise to each pair of $\bold q_i, \bold k_j$ in $Q,K$, and $D$ is the normalization factor defined in Eq.\ref{eq: factorization_normalization}.
-From this view, the vanilla softmax attention just implements a specific kernel function as $\mathcal{K}(Q,K) = \exp(\frac{QK\transpose}{\sqrt{d_k}})$, which explicitly derives a $L\times L$ attention matrix.
-But if we carefully choose another kernel function to be factorizable as the condition in the second step of Eq.\ref{eq: factorization_attention},\ref{eq: factorization_normalization}, then simply applying the associative property, we can compute matrix multiplication of $K,V$ and $K, \bold 1_L$ ahead with lower complexity $O(Ld^2)$.
-However, the drawback is that similar to Luna \cite{ma2021luna}, one has to compute iteratively across each query $\bold q_i$, which does not fully make use of the parallelism, as shown in the third step of Eq.\ref{eq: factorization_attention},\ref{eq: factorization_normalization}.
+Except for low-rankness prior, some works are based on generalized kernelizable attention in Eq.~\ref{eq: factorization_attention}, where the kernel function $\mathcal{K}(\cdot,\cdot): \domain{d}\times \domain{d}\rightarrow R_+$ is applied row-wise to each pair of $\bold q_i, \bold k_j$ in $Q,K$, and $D$ is the normalization factor defined in Eq.~\ref{eq: factorization_normalization}.
+From this view, the vanilla softmax attention implements a specific kernel function as $\mathcal{K}(Q,K) = \exp(\frac{QK\transpose}{\sqrt{d_k}})$, which explicitly derives a $L\times L$ attention matrix.
+But suppose we carefully choose another kernel function to be factorizable as the condition in the second step of Eq.~\ref{eq: factorization_attention} and \ref{eq: factorization_normalization}, then simply apply the associative property.
+In that case, we can compute matrix multiplication of $K,V$ and $K, \bold 1_L$ ahead with lower complexity $O(Ld^2)$.
+However, the drawback is that similar to Luna~\cite{ma2021luna}, one has to compute the matrix multiplication iteratively across each query $\bold q_i$, which does not fully make use of the parallelism, as shown in the third step of Eq.~\ref{eq: factorization_attention} and Eq.~\ref{eq: factorization_normalization}.